ublue-os/website/docs/CONTRIBUTING.md

 ### How to test incoming changes

 One of the nice things about the image model is that we can generate an entire OS image for every change we want to commit, so this makes testing way easier than in the past.
 You can rebase to it, see if it works, and then move back.
 This also means we can increase the amount of testers!

 We strive towards a model where proposed changes are more thoroughly reviewed and tested by the community.
-So here's how to do it.
 If you see a pull request that is opened up on an image you're following you can leave a review on how it's working for you.
 At the bottom of every PR you'll see something like this:

 ![image](https://user-images.githubusercontent.com/1264109/221305388-3860fc07-212c-4eb9-80d9-5d7a35a77f46.png)